mbrycke/mbrycke.github.io/_posts/2024-05-31-using_c_c++_shared_objects_in_python.md

 tags: [python, c++, c, shared objects, ctypes, pybind11]
 ---

 It's quite common for Python modules to be written partly in C or C++ for performance reasons.
-It's quite straightforward to use shared objects in Python, and there are several ways to do it.
-In this post, we will look at two ways to use shared objects in Python: using the `ctypes`  module and using `pybind11`.
+One way to do this is to use "shared objects" in Python.
+In this post, we will look at two ways to do this:: using the `ctypes` module, and using `pybind11`.
+Depending on the situation this might be easier than using e.g. Cython.

-I would argue that using `ctypes` or `pybind11` is easier than using the `Cython` module for simple use cases.

 ## Using ctypes